-In the summer of 2015, I was detained in a police cell while suffering a mental health episode.
-Interestingly enough it was not under section 136.
+In the summer of 2015, I was detained in a police cell whilst suffering a mental health episode.
+Interestingly enough, I was not detained under section 136.
 Medical professionals discharged me from the 136 days before being detained in a police cell under section 2 of the mental health act.
 It was the most traumatic thing I have ever experienced.

 To read the full story regarding my mental health episode search for “My Polar Opposites: A Blessing in the Skies” by Eche Egbuonu on Amazon.